Do I Need Legal Representation After a DUI Arrest?

 A breath test can be carried out at the scene of a traffic stop or the police station.
 A breath test usually involves a handheld device in which the individual blows into the device to get a blood alcohol content reading.
 Breathalyzer tests are also quite inaccurate tests, and our lawyers have helped get many cases thrown out based on inaccurate breathalyzer results.

 Blood, Chemical, or Other Bodily Substance Testing

-A blood test, chemical test, or urine test must be carried out by a medical professional, and law enforcement must have a search warrant to conduct this test.
+A medical professional must carry out a blood test, chemical test, or urine test, and law enforcement must have a search warrant to conduct this test.
 This test should be carried out at a police station and not at the scene.
 A blood test can pick up alcohol in your bloodstream and any controlled substances, such as marijuana or cocaine.